 Meeting 4 minutes 16 February 2021

-Three independent subject matter experts are supporting the Independent Advisory Panel to ensure that the design of the Jury sessions are balanced, robust and comprehensive in terms of the overall content, selection of speakers and the evidence presented to Jury members.
-They have been selected for both their subject expertise, but also their range of personal positions on the subject of assisted dying.
+Three independent subject matter experts supported the project team and the Independent Advisory Panel to ensure that the design of the Jury sessions were balanced, robust and comprehensive in terms of the overall content, selection of speakers and the evidence presented to Jury members.
+They were selected for both their subject expertise, but also their range of personal positions on the subject of assisted dying.

 - Professor Richard Huxtable

 Professor Huxtable is a Professor of Medical Ethics and Law, and the Director of the Centre for Ethics in Medicine, in the Medical School at the University of Bristol.
 His research primarily concerns legal and ethical issues in end of life decision making, clinical ethics, and surgery.
 He is the author of numerous publications in medical ethics and law, including a book for a general readership, Euthanasia: All That Matters (Hodder, 2013).
 Richard serves on a range of ethics committees, including for the British Medical Association and Royal College of General Practitioners, and he is also leading a major project exploring “best interests” decision making in healthcare.